 The Emergency Contraception (EC) is commonly known as the “Morning After Pill“.

 The morning after pill will not prevent pregnancy for any unprotected sex you may have after taking the pills.
+It will not stop a pregnancy already implanted in your uterus.

 You should have a normal period within 3 weeks.
 If you do not, you should return to our office for a pregnancy test.